nboutin109/Stock-and-news-tracker/README.md

 </ul>

 ## Code Overview
-<p>Most of the work is done with the index.js file which sets up the server/routing, contains outside API calls, and sets up Handlebars user interface.
-The pages are then created from the public with the html files, and the views file which contains the matching handlebars for each page.</p>
+<p>Most of the work is done with the index.js file which sets up the server/routing, contains outside API calls, and sets up the Handlebars user interface.
+The pages are then created from the public folder html files, and the views folder which contains the matching handlebars for each page.</p>